aaron-nuy/rustemu/README.md

 ### Arguments

 -   `--rom_file`\
-    Path to a `.gb` ROM file.
+    Path to a `.gb` ROM file

 -   `--palette`\
-    RGB hex colors separated by spaces.\
+    RGB hex colors separated by spaces ordered from lightest to darkest
-    Order is from darkest to lightest shade.

 Example